What I Learned From My Best Friend’s Death

 My crew went to the Fort Mason Farmers Market and bought a few hundred gorgeous flowers.
 The vendor remembered Cari, and he threw in extra to pay his respects.
 We said a prayer for Cari’s soul, and promptly began to assemble bouquets.
 It was so much fun to watch the smiles break out on the faces of strangers, as they were surprised with a beautiful gift, no strings attached.
 I recall a police officer saying, “No way!
 These days we get more hate than appreciation.
 This feels really good.”
 The afternoon shined a ray of light on a dark time, and I felt the relief of hope.

-I am currently in the process of launching a grief group with Cari’s beloved Sivananda Centre, to aid people in navigating their losses.
+I am currently in the process of launching The Global Village–a grief group–with Cari’s beloved Sivananda Centre, to aid people in navigating their losses during COVID-19.
 It is heartening to know that my painful experience will help others.

 Why do bad things happen to good people?